-You can withdraw some or all of the excess contributions for 2004 and they will not be treated as having been contributed if:
+However, you can withdraw some or all of the excess contributions for 2005 and they will not be treated as having been contributed if:

-- You make the withdrawal by the due date, including extensions, of your 2004 return. - You do not claim an exclusion from income for the amount of the withdrawn contributions, and - You also withdraw any earnings on the withdrawn contributions and include the earnings in your gross income.
+• You make the withdrawal by the due date, including extensions, of your 2005 return, and

+• You withdraw any income earned on the withdrawn contributions and include the earnings in gross income for the year in which you receive the withdrawn contributions and earnings.

+Include the withdrawn contributions and related earnings on Form 8889, lines 12a and 12b.

 If you timely filed your return without withdrawing the excess contributions, you can still make the withdrawal no later than 6 months after the due date of your tax return, excluding extensions.
 If you do, file an amended return with "Filed pursuant to section 301.9100-2" written at the top.
-Report any related earnings for 2004 on the amended return and include an explanation of the withdrawal.
+Report any related earnings for 2005 on the amended return and include an explanation of the withdrawal.
 Make any other necessary changes on the amended return (for example, if you reported the contributions as excess contributions on your original return, include an amended Form 5329 reflecting that the withdrawn contributions are no longer treated as having been contributed).